deveshjawla/MuZero.jl/readme.md

 # MuZero.jl

-This package provides a _generic_, _simple_ and _fast_ implementation of Deepmind's MuZero algorithm:
+This package provides the core MuZero algorithm in Julia Language:

 [MuZero](https://arxiv.org/abs/1911.08265) is a state of the art RL algorithm for board games (Chess, Go, ...) and Atari games.
 It is the successor to [AlphaZero](https://arxiv.org/abs/1712.01815) but without any knowledge of the environment underlying dynamics.
 MuZero learns a model of the environment and uses an internal representation that contains only the useful information for predicting the reward, value, policy and transitions.